omar1Mayallo/Any.do/docs/PRD-any-do.md

 # PRD: Any.do

-### What is the PRD ?

-A product requirements document (PRD) outlines the requirements and functionality of the product you’re going to build so that your **_development team_** understands what they're building, who it's for, and the purpose it will serve for its end users.<br/>
-you can read more about PRD from [here](https://www.perforce.com/blog/alm/how-write-product-requirements-document-prd#what).

 ## Purpose

 [Any.do](https://www.any.do/) is **_"One simple to-do list for you and your team"_** .. it's like [Todoist](https://todoist.com/) and [Trello](https://trello.com/). it provides users with create a simple to-do list for daily tasks and managing projects, and business with Workspace.